 Informal Guide to Moving to Tuscaloosa

 This page contains information for new graduate students moving to Tuscaloosa.
 New postdocs and faculty may find the information on housing useful.
-There is also a lot of useful information available from the international student center (ISC), even if you aren’t an international student.
+There is also a lot of useful information available from International Student & Scholar Services (ISSS), even if you aren’t an international student.

 About Tuscaloosa